wp-plugins/basic-google-maps-placemarks/readme.txt

 * Volunteer to test new versions before they're officially released.
 Sign up for [the BGMP Testers e-mail list](http://iandunn.us6.list-manage.com/subscribe?u=38510a08f1d822cc1c358e644&id=b183d686c6) to be notified when new release candidates are available for testing.
 * If you find a bug, create a post on [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks) with as much information as possible.
 If you're a developer, create a patch and include a link to it in the post.
 * Send me feedback on how easy or difficult the plugin is to use, and where you think things could be improved.
 Add a post to [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks) with details.
 * Review the code for security vulnerabilities and best practices.
-If you find a security issue, please [contact me](http://iandunn.name/contact) privately so that I can release a patched version before the issue is publicly disclosed.
+If you find a security issue, please [contact me](http://iandunn.name/contact) privately so that I can release a fix for it before publicly disclosing it.
 * Check the TODO.txt file for features that need to be added and submit a patch.